techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-15_advisorSupportApp.md

 ## Key-terms
 #### Azure Advisor
 The Azure Advisor is a monitoring solution that evaluates Azure resources and suggests improvements based on the [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).
 It does this by analysing resource configuration and usage telemetry.
 Azure Advisor supports a limited selection of resources.
+It integrates with MS Defender for Cloud to give security recommendations.

 #### Azure Support Plans
 There are four tiers of Azure Support Plans: Basic, Developer, Standard and Professional Direct.